We are a sub-group of Sopwell Residents Association – growing environmental sustainability and community resilience on our patch.

 Regular Events at the Cottonmill Centre

-Find out about our latest news in our Sept 23 Community Network newsletter:
+Find more news in our Sept 23 Community Network newsletter:

 Sopwell eco-stars Community Network News June 23